 What are your short-term goals?
 What do you have in mind for the long-term?

 What brand values drive your freelance business?

 Questions to ask your clients:

-- What problems do I help you fix?
+What problems do I help you fix?
 Who is your target audience?

-- What emotions do you feel when you encounter my work/products?
+What emotions do you feel or use to describe when you encounter my work/products?

-A good brand questionnaire should be personalized to you, your services and the people you serve.
+A good brand questionnaire should be personalized to you, your services and the people you serve or your targeet audience.
 So, take your time and explore a variety of questions to make sure you cover everything you need.

 Congrats!
-Now that you know the importance of sending a brand strategy questionnaire to your clients (and how to create one that really taps into the information you need), you’re one step closer to delivering an amazing experience and stellar brand identity to your client.
+Now that you know the importance of sending a brand strategy questionnaire to your clients (and how to create one that really taps into the branding information you need), you’re one step closer to delivering an amazing experience and creating a brand identity to your client.

 Bonsai’s user-friendly tools can help you easily apply your branding to all your business documents.
 Sign up for a free trial today!